-Exploring ideas about creativity, innovation, and science through short essays.
+Exploring ideas about art, science, and innovation through short essays.

 After a certain point, math seems like an unattainable field reserved for those who understand it like a first language.
 With all the abstract symbols and notations, it's no wonder people find it frustrating.
 What if we changed the way math was presented?

 Scientific institutions are not supporting scientific breakthroughs.
 Their regulations, policies, and structure discourage complex and creative thinking.
 We rely on science and technology to improve progress and well-being, so how can we change science?

 A cabinet of curiosities showcases the wonders of nature in all of its forms.
 From drawers of shells to the tusks of narwhals, these collections are a microcosm of the real world.
 The visitor sheds the layer of a passive observer and becomes an active discoverer.

 It isn't enough to understand and memorize to learn.
 Even if a surgeon can pass a test with flying colors, it doesn't mean they will act well under pressure in the operating room.
 What sticks is when you solve real-life problems and find solutions outside of a textbook.

 Before a session, high performers think about what they want to achieve.
 During the practice, they observe themselves objectively.
 After training, they reflect on what went well and how to do better next time.
 Those who are the best in their fields practice deliberately.